TheSignPainter98/emblem/docs/src/directives/while.md

 # `.while`

-The `.while` directive takes two inputs: a condition and a loop body and does the following:
+The `.while` directive takes two inputs: a [condition][condition] and a loop body and does the following:

 1. Check to see if the condition is true
 2. If it is, evaluate the loop body and go to step 1